title ix

 Title IX Policies

-Title IX of the Education Amendments of 1972 prohibits discrimination in any educational program or activity and requires institutions receiving federal funding from the Department of Education to provide equal opportunities on the basis of sex or gender.
+Title IX of the Education Amendments of 1972 prohibits discrimination in any educational program or activity and requires institutions receiving federal funding from the Department of Education to provide equal opportunities on the basis of sex.

 Title IX also requires institutions to respond appropriately to any incidents of sexual harassment, assault and misconduct in order to protect the safety of the campus community.